 Within their service areas, Roadchef continued to use their own name, alongside their partner brands.
 Changes to the advertising regulations in 2012 saw them happy to continue.

 From around 2013, the Roadchef logo would normally be written in red on a plain background, or white on a clear background, but was substantially unchanged.
-All service areas now have large Elonex advertising TV screens placed over road junctions.
+All service areas now have large Elonex advertising TV screens placed over road junctions and i-media D6 TV screens at most doorways.
 As of 2018, internal road signs are now provided in bright red, often with the company logo.

 See also: List of Roadchef services